Faculty Advisors

 Eyas Ayesh

 Eyas Ayesh is an incoming PhD student at the GT school of Psychology.
 He is the community lead for the AISI, organizing general body meetings and socials.
-Eyas is broadly interested in using methods from psychology and neuroscience to understand AI, and using our understanding of AI to elucidate the computational mechanisms of the brain.
+Eyas is broadly interested in using methods from psychology and neuroscience to understand AI and elucidate the computational mechanisms of the brain.
 His current research projects span encoding models, interpretability, and activation monitoring.
 Outside of AISI, he likes to practice jiu jitsu, paint, and work on his side projects.

 Alumni